-Salary increases in any amount for a career-banded title for which NC State does not have delegated authority (or which results in an exemption from OSHR policy) must go to UNC General Administration (UNC-GA) Human Resources for approval.
-UNC-GA approval is required for any permanent base-salary increase that exceeds a cumulative increase of 20% over the most recent June 30th base salary.
+Salary increases in any amount for a career-banded title for which NC State does not have delegated authority (or which results in an exemption from OSHR policy) must go to the UNC-System Office (UNC-SO) Human Resources for approval.
+UNC-SO approval is required for any permanent base-salary increase that exceeds a cumulative increase of 20% over the most recent June 30th base salary.
 Temporary salary increases are not included in this calculation.
-UNC-GA approval is also required for any temporary salary adjustment when the cumulative amount of current temporary adjustments exceeds 20% of the most recent June 30th base salary, or exceeds 12 months duration.
+UNC-SO approval is also required for any temporary salary adjustment when the cumulative amount of current temporary adjustments exceeds 20% of the most recent June 30th base salary, or exceeds 12 months duration.
 In addition, as of July 2017, Board of Governors review and consultation is required for any salary adjustment 5% or greater that would result in annual compensation greater than $100,000. *

 *Please note that these guidelines may change at anytime and without notice.

 Qualified Salary Increase Reasons